laserpants/trombone/docs/route-format.rst

 Uri variables
 *************

-Uri variables are simple placeholders that may conceal text or integer values.
+Uri variables are simple placeholders that may conceal text or integer values, supplied as part of the request uri.

 ::